plabayo/learn-rust-101/README.md

 7. How can you extend the behaviour of external types?
 8. Can you extend behaviour of external types using external traits?
 Why or why not?
 9. What is a constant?
 Where can we define these?
 10. What is a static variable?
 How is it different from a constant?
-What’s special about mutable variables?
+What's special about mutable variables?
 11. How does Rust support Async Rust?
 How do you use it?
 What are Futures?
 12. How do you achieve parallel programming in Rust?
-13. What’s the difference between async programming and parallel programming?
+13. What's the difference between async programming and parallel programming?
 How are they related?
 14. What is the borrow checker?
 What is ownership?
 How are these concepts related?
 15. Data can be moved and it can also be dropped.
 What do we mean with this?
 How do we have control over this?
 16. How do we achieve shared mutable references to the same data?
 How can this be done safe?